Enhancing Object Coherence in Layout-to-Image Synthesis: Acknowledgments

 \textbf{\textit{Training configures.}} We adopt the origin training set of Stable Diffusion \cite{rombach2022high} unless specific noted and fine-tune our model based on the \textit{stable-diffusion-v1.4}.
 The base learning rate is $10^{-6}$.
 We use the BLIP-2 model \cite{li2023blip} \textit{blip2-opt-6.7b-coco} to generate captions for all images in COCO-Stuff and train our model on COCO-Stuff/ADE20K takes approximately 4/1 days on 4 NVIDIA A100 GPUs.
 We use 50 PLMS \cite{liu2022pseudo} steps with a scale of 2 for classifier-free guidance \cite{ho2022classifier}.

-\textbf{\textit{Evaluation metrics.}} We evaluate all the baselines using the pre-trained models obtained from their source codes.
-We use mean Intersection over-Union (mIoU) to measure the segmentation accuracy and Fréchet Inception Distance (FID) \cite{heusel2017gans} to measure the distribution distance between the synthesized results and real images.
+\textbf{\textit{Evaluation metrics.}} We evaluate segmentation accuracy using mean Intersection over-Union (mIoU).
+To evaluate the overall fidelity, we employ Fréchet Inception Distance (FID) \cite{heusel2017gans}and CLIP-I to measure the distribution distance between synthesized and real images, and the average pairwise cosine similarity between their CLIP embeddings.
+To assess semantic coherence, we employ CLIP-T to compute the average cosine similarity between prompt and image CLIP embeddings.
+We select 100 images from the COCO-Stuff validation set, manually annotate physical coherence areas using bounding boxes, and then use DINO to evaluate physical coherence by calculating the average pairwise cosine similarity between the ViT-S/16 DINO embeddings of the generated and real physical coherence areas.
 For diversity comparison.
 We assess diversity using Diversity Score (DS) akin to \cite{oasis}.